Tomcatmandoo/mistercat/src/projects/CDG.md

 ---
-I worked on a number of digital annual reports for some major corporations, using a lot of rich-media and animated infographics to spice up this usually boring subject.
+UI design work on a number of digital annual reports for some major corporations, using a lot of rich-media and animated infographics to spice up this usually boring subject.

 **Tasks included:** UI design and layout for digital annual reports.
 Laying out large quantities of content and managing changes through graphic specification documentation - the brand guideline specifications were made at the same time as the design, working closely with the clients to allow close cooperation and project visibility.

-I also worked a promotional website for Vi-Spring, a company making bespoke beds.
+UI design work a promotional website for Vi-Spring, a company making bespoke beds.

 **Tasks included:** UI design and layout for high end content using a rich media experience.
 Again, using the same approach of creating brand documentation as the project developed.